 “The comet-family idea was reasonably put forth as the best of the proposals, even while acknowledging that they all were a poor lot,” said Schaefer.
 “But now we have a refutation of the idea, and indeed, of all published ideas.”

-Schaefer himself remains skeptical of the alien theory.
+Another popular theory several years ago was the idea of an alien megastructure.
+Schaefer himself was skeptical of the alien theory.
 “The alien-megastructure idea runs wrong with my new observations,” he said, noting that it would require a monumental technological undertaking to build a structure capable of covering a fifth of a star in a mere century.

 Spurred on by the controversy surrounding Schaefer's numbers, astronomers Ben Montet from Caltech and Joshua Simon of the Carnegie Institute decided to take a longer look at Kepler's observations of KIC 8462852.
-"We realized that in order to settle this, you needed either a long baseline, or high precision data," Montet told Gizmodo.
+"We realized that in order to settle this, you needed either a long baseline, or high precision data," Montet told Gizmodo in 2016.

 "The part that really surprised me was just how rapid and non-linear it was," Montet said to Gizmodo.
 "We spent a long time trying to convince ourselves this wasn't real.
 We just weren’t able to."